chenchao666/chenchao666.github.io/_pages/about.md

 ---

 ### <span style="color: green"> News. </span>
-* 2020-03: One of my paper "Attention-Guided Discriminative Region Localization for Bone Age Assessment", has been submited to MICCAI-2020.
 * 2020-03: Two co-author papers have been accepted by CVPR-2020.
 * 2019-11: Start visiting UCLA Computational Diagnostics Lab.
 * 2019-11: Two of our papers (one first author and one co-author) have been accepted by AAAI-2020.